Inception-framework/debugger/README.md

 ## <a name="Downloads"></a>Downloads

 **Important**: after the build, the Linux repository occupies more than 2.5GB of disk space and the Buildroot repository more than 3GB.
-Carefully select where to install them...
+Carefully select where to install them.
+In the following we assume that you installed everything under a single directory: `<some-path>`.
 Clone all components from their respective Git repositories:

     Host> cd <some-path>
     Host> git clone https://gitlab.eurecom.fr/renaud.pacalet/sab4z.git